Any text with that is a lighter shade of grey indicates a link to further answer the question. Clicking on the link will take you to another webpage.

 Q: I need to get blood work before my next visit.
 I lost my order from the provider.
 Where should I go to retrieve my order?
 How many days ahead should I plan to get my blood work?

-A: You can contact our office for a copy of your lab order.
-You can come to our offices for your blood work, or if you are visiting another facility, we may be able to fax it to them.
+A: You can contact our office for a copy of your lab order. if you are visiting another facility, we may be able to fax it to them.
 Every test is different.
 Typical blood results may take anywhere from 24 to 72 hours.
 Our medical assistants can help answer any specific test questions.

 Q: What are televisits and how can I sign up for one?